Alright Now (TV series)

-Alright Now is a British rock music television series made by Tyne Tees Television for ITV in 1979–1980.The show was named after the song "All Right Now" by the band Free. the series showcased both established and up-and-coming acts, with a focus on those from North East England; among them were Dire Straits and The Police, both enjoying their first chart successes.
+Alright Now is a British rock music television series made by Tyne Tees Television for ITV in 1979–1980.
+The show, named after the song "All Right Now" by the band Free, showcased both established and up-and-coming acts, with a focus on those from North East England; among these were Dire Straits and The Police, both enjoying their first chart successes.
 (In contrast, Lindisfarne were given an entire show to themselves.)
 The show ran for two series (1979 and 1980).
 In 1982, Tyne Tees produced the similar music programme The Tube for the then-new Channel 4.

 Overview

-The show was initially hosted by former Darts singer Den Hegarty, but he was dismissed from the show for "outrageous" behaviour,—he later became the host of the ATV children's show Tiswas, of which only the last series aired on Tyne Tees unlike most of the ITV network.
-The second series featured Guest Hosts (one per episode) Bob Geldof, Billy Connolly, Bill Oddie, Suzi Quatro, Pauline Black, Mickie Most, and Phil Lynott.
+The show was initially hosted by former Darts singer Den Hegarty, but he was dismissed from the show for "outrageous" behaviour; he later became a host of the ATV children's show Tiswas.
+The second series featured one guest host per episode; among these were Bob Geldof, Billy Connolly, Bill Oddie, Suzi Quatro, Pauline Black, Mickie Most, and Phil Lynott.

-Alright Now was probably best known for an interview by guest host Billy Connolly of Led Zeppelin drummer John Bonham, in which Bonham jokingly responded to all Connolly's questions in monosyllables.
+Alright Now was probably best known for the occasion when Billy Connolly interviewed Led Zeppelin drummer John Bonham, on which Bonham jokingly responded to all Connolly's questions in monosyllables.

 Episode guide

-The first series consisted of eight editions that ran from 6 April - 1 June 1979 plus one Special Edition featuring the Who on 2 November 1979.
-The First series featured primarily local bands, or bands with a North East connection.
-This was followed a year later by the second series, consisting of seven editions (exact broadcast dates to be confirmed). which wasn't so exclusive.
+The first series consisted of eight editions that ran from 6 April to 1 June 1979, plus one special edition featuring the Who on 2 November 1979.
+The first series featured primarily local bands, or bands with a connection to north-east England.
+This was followed a year later by the second series, consisting of seven editions (exact broadcast dates to be confirmed), which was less locally focused.

-The series opening theme (for both series') was provided by The Only Ones performing Another Girl Another Planet.
+The opening theme for both series was "Another Girl, Another Planet" by the Only Ones.